biblios/biblios.github.io/_posts/2023-03-26-Jekyll_Hides.md

 tags: [website, jekyll]
 ---

 Spending time trying to absorb how to configure jekyll in order to understand the chirpy template.
 Reading through docs and looking at how other sites have employed this template.
+Here be some places of interest:

 - Image Gallery